-Millwrights and machinists maintain, install, and repair stationary industrial equipment in factories, mills, mines, production plants, and recreational facilities.
-These skilled tradespeople also use lathes, milling machines, grinders, and other equipment to machine parts to accurate dimensions.
-Because they work in close association with instrument mechanics, pipefitters, welders, electricians, and heavy equipment mechanics, they need to be team players.
+As a millwright or a machinist, you will maintain, install, and repair stationary industrial equipment in factories, mills, mines, production plants, and recreational facilities.
+You will be skilled in utilizing lathes, milling machines, grinders, and other equipment to machine parts to accurate dimensions.
+As a millwright or mechanist, you will work in close association with instrument mechanics, pipefitters, welders, electricians, and heavy equipment mechanics.

 This foundation program will provide entry level practical skills and academic knowledge to prepare you to begin the apprenticeship pathway as either a millwright or machinist.
 You do not need an employer sponsor to participate.
 In fact, one of the main reasons to complete a foundation program is to gain experience and familiarity with the trade, giving you a competitive advantage to finding an employer to hire you as their apprentice.